apiato/documentation/docs/main-components/views.md

 ### Rules {#rules}

-- Views SHOULD be created inside the Containers.
-And they will be automatically available for use in the Web Controllers.
+- Views SHOULD be created inside the Containers, and they will be automatically available for use in the Web Controllers.

 - All Views are namespaced as the lower case of the Container name.